Generators and defining relations for the ring of differential operators on a smooth affine algebraic variety

 \section{Generators for the ring of differential operators on a smooth irreducible affine algebraic variety}

-In this section, the $A$-module of natural derivations ${\rm der}_K(A)$ and the ring of natural differential operators $\gD (A)$ will be introduced.
-Their definitions are given for a presentation of the algebra $A$ as a factor algebra $P_n/I$ and for a set of generators of the ideal $I$.
+In this section, the $A$-module of natural derivations ${\rm der}_K(A)$, the $A$-module of exceptional derivations and the ring of natural differential operators $\gD (A)$ are introduced.
+Their definitions are given for the presentation of the algebra $A$ as the factor algebra $P_n/I$ and for a set of generators of the ideal $I$.
 It will be proved that, in fact, ${\rm der}_K(A)$ and $\gD (A)$ are invariants for the algebra $A$ (they do not depend on the presentation and on the choice of generators, Theorem \ref{7Mar05}).
 Similar results are true for {\em higher} natural derivations ${\rm der}_K(A)_s$ that will be introduced at the end of this section.

 Let $B$ be a commutative $K$-algebra.
 The ring of ($K$-linear) {\bf differential operators} $\CD (B)$ on $B$ is defined as a union of $B$-modules $\CD (B)=\cup_{i=0}^\infty \,\CD_i (B)$ where $\CD_0 (B)=\End_R(B)\simeq B$, ($(x\mapsto bx)\lra b$),